OOI-CabledArray/metadataVerification/README.md

 -----------
 ### matching manufacturer serial numbers to image serial numbers
 After serial numbers are extracted from the raw files we also need to match manufacturer serial numbers to image serial numbers from the cruise.
-And image assetID to master list assetID
+And image assetID to master list assetID.
+To do this, filter `rawFileSN_YYYYMMDD` by current year, and remove all rows where a serial number was succesfully extracted from a RAW file.
+The csv structure will be:
+`referenceDesignator,deployYear,imageFile,imageSerialNumber,imageAssetID`

 `fuzzyMatchSNandAssetID.ipynb` contains a script to match these serial numbers - including partial matches.
 If no matching serial number is found the script will attempt to match asset ids from the